 We have also estimated what this need would be if all high school students took physics, which is a long-term goal of many educators.
 To simplify the calculation, we assumed that each student in a school that includes grades 9-12 will take one physics course prior to graduation.

 Calculations, assumptions, and sources of data

 To calculate the level of need for teachers, we used a teacher attrition rate of 7.0%.
-This value is from Attrition of Public School Mathematics and Science Teachers, a 2008 issue brief from the National Center for Education Statistics, which reports that STEM teacher attrition is lower than the overall secondary teacher attrition rate.
+This value is from the Attrition of Public School Mathematics and Science Teachers, a 2008 issue brief from the National Center for Education Statistics, which reported that STEM teacher attrition is lower than the overall secondary teacher attrition rate.

-Other related estimates of teacher attrition rates were considered but not used, including:
+Other related estimates of teacher attrition rates were considered but not used, including

-- A 2009 report published by the Consortium for Policy Research in Education uses data from the Census Bureau’s Schools and Staffing Survey reports to identify the numbers of teachers in different subjects (English, Science, etc.) entering and leaving the profession each year.
-In the general subject area of Science, the ratio of the number of teachers who left the profession to the total number in the workforce gives an estimated attrition rate of 9.69%.
+- A 2009 report published by the Consortium for Policy Research in Education used data from the Census Bureau’s Schools and Staffing Survey reports to identify the numbers of teachers in different subjects (English, Science, etc.) entering and leaving the profession each year.
+In the general subject area of Science, the ratio of the number of teachers who left the profession to the total number in the workforce gave an estimated attrition rate of 9.69%.